Ever hear that saying, “when the student is ready the teacher will appear”?

 I know how to explain things in a useful way that results in action being taken and meaningful results being obtained.

 That is, I know how to lay out the big picture.
-And then put the smaller things in context.
+And how to put things in context.

 Now, here’s the thing that I didn’t know very well when I first stated helping other lawyers with tech stuff and online marketing stuff…